BadariMaddali/JntuK-Grade-Calculator-R16-/README.md

 ## About

-JntuK R16 Grade Calculator is made to calculate Sgpa and Cgpa of a JntuK R16 student of BTech Degree and selected Branches.
+JntuK R16 GPA Calculator is made to calculate Sgpa and Cgpa of a JntuK R16 student of BTech Degree and selected Branches.

 This android application is also helpful in storing and accessing the grades of a student easily.